m-adawi/swarm-cd/README.md

 This way, SwarmCD will decrypt the files each time before it updates the stack.

+### Automatic SOPS secrets detection

+Instead of specifying the paths of every single secrets you need to decrypt, you can use the `sops_secrets_discovery: true` option:

+- in the `config.yaml` file to enable it globally
+- in the `stacks.yaml` file for the individual stacks.

+Please note that:

+- if the global setting is set to `true`, it ignores individual stacks overrides.
+- if the stack-level setting is set to `true`, it ignores the `sops_files` setting altogether.

 ## Connect SwarmCD to a remote docker socket